bevyengine/bevy-website/content/contribute/reference/triage.md

   - `C-Code-Quality`: a section of code that is hard to understand or change.
   - `C-Performance`: a change motivated by speed, memory usage, or compile times.
   - `C-Tracking-Issue`: collects information on a broad development initiative.
   - `C-Needs-Release-Notes`: work that should be called out in the blog post due to impact.
-This decision is usually made by maintainers, but feel free to nominate a change in the comments if you think it deserves the spotlight!
+This decision is usually made by Maintainers, but feel free to nominate a change in the comments if you think it deserves the spotlight!
   - `C-Breaking-Change`: a breaking change to Bevy's public API, and should be noted in the migration guide.
 - **D**: Difficulty.
 This can either be the estimated level of expertise (not time) to solve an issue or review a pull request.
 In order, these are:
   - `D-Trivial`: typos, obviously incorrect one-line bug fixes, code reorganization, and renames.